BestTimesToVisit.com Logo

 Ljubljana Castle's Dragon's Eye View

 Ascend to Ljubljana Castle for panoramic city views, especially magical at sunset.
-Look for the hidden dragon statues throughout the castle grounds – a fun, quirky detail.
-Consider a funicular ride up for a unique experience.
+Look for the hidden dragon statues throughout the castle grounds – a fun, quirky element of Ljubljana's history.
+Consider a guided tour to uncover lesser-known stories.

 Piran's Coastal Charms